 The centerpiece of this talent is the team’s center fielder, Charlie Blackmon, who is the team’s perennial MVP candidate.
 Blackmon is a very talented defensive outfielder with an elite bat and those do not grow on trees.
-The man who protects Blackmon in the order is third basemen Nolan Arendano, also an MVP candidate a year ago.
+The man who protects Blackmon in the order is third baseman Nolan Arendano, also an MVP candidate a year ago.
 In fact, of the two, Arendano has the higher ceiling and is going to win an MVP award one of these years, he is just too talented not to.
-Then there is the slick-gloved second basemen DJ LeMahieu who hit over .300 a year ago.
-To top it all off, there is the 23-year-old mega talent David Dahl, who in the second half last year proved himself to be the real deal.
-Prior to last season, the Rockies fixed their bullpen which was a good one in 2017 and added free agent closer Wade Davis to the mix this offseason.
-This club has figured out they will never have elite starting pitching, so if they can play defense and have a great bullpen, that is a recipe for long-term success.
+Then there are the slick-gloved second basemen DJ LeMahieu who hit over .300 a year ago.
+To top it all off, there is the 23-year-old mega talent David Dahl, who in the second half of last year proved himself to be the real deal.
+Before last season, the Rockies fixed their bullpen which was a good one in 2017, and added free agent closer Wade Davis to the mix this offseason.
+This club has figured out they will never have an elite starting pitching, so if they can play defense and have a great bullpen, that is a recipe for long-term success.

 The Colorado Rockies are coming off a very good year which saw them finish the regular season with 91 wins, good for second place in the National League West.
-After defeating the Chicago Cubs in the Wild Card game, they got swept out of the postseason by the red hot Milwaukee Brewers.
+After defeating the Chicago Cubs in the Wild Card game, they got swept out of the postseason by the red-hot Milwaukee Brewers.
 Still, plenty to be excited about in Colorado as we head into 2019.